pontushenriksson/blossom/README.md

 ### [StabiliFile](https://github.com/pontushenriksson/blossom-stabilifile)

-Creates systematic backups of the whole structure so if something goes wrong, all or most of the content could be retrieved.
+Creates systematic backups of the whole structure so that if something goes wrong, all or most of the content can be retrieved.
 This works as a backup system and could be great if you later want to switch to another device.
 This also stores your latest config file.

 ### [FileSync](https://github.com/pontushenriksson/blossom-filesync)

-A plugin which helps synchronizing files across devices.
+A plugin that helps synchronize files across devices.

 ### [SecureVault](https://github.com/pontushenriksson/blossom-securevault)

-A plugin which helps secure your folders and data.
-This will automatically password protect your information including your config file, backups and more.
+A plugin that helps secure your folders and data.
+This will automatically password-protect your information including your config file, backups, and more.

 ### [AccessControl](https://github.com/pontushenriksson/blossom-accesscontrol)